invidian/secure-and-reproducible-arch-linux/README.md

 In this case, both data volumes are encrypted using AES-256.
-Assuming that the password has high enough entropy (AES-256 use 256 bits keys, so password should have at least 256 bits of entropy), the data should be considered safe from brute-force attacks, even if you consider growing computing power efficiency (doubles over ~3-5 years, so complexity decreases from 2^256 to 2^255 over ~3-5 years), raise of quantum computing (initial algoritms can reduce required computation complexity by half, so from 2^256 to 2^128) etc.
+Assuming that the password has high enough entropy (AES-256 use 256 bits keys, so password should have at least 256 bits of entropy), the data should be considered safe from brute-force attacks, even if you consider growing computing power efficiency (doubles over ~3-5 years, so complexity decreases from 2^256 to 2^255 over ~3-5 years), raise of quantum computing (initial algorithms can reduce required computation complexity by half, so from 2^256 to 2^128) etc.

 #### Compromised Daily Password Manager file